actions/labeler/README.md

 ## Notes regarding `pull_request_target` event

-Using the `pull_request_target` event trigger involves several peculiarities related to initial set-up of the labeler or updating major version of the labeler.
+Using the `pull_request_target` event trigger involves several peculiarities related to initial set up of the labeler or updating version of the labeler.

 ### Initial set up of the labeler action